whazor/Awesome-Auto-Dark-Light-Mode/README.md

 ## Why?

 To improve life quality it is recommended to follow the circadian rhythm, aka the biological clock.
 For this reason people use F.lux, night shift, dark mode etcetra.
-This repo tries to list all things related to automation efforts in dark/light-mode/night shift etcetra.
+This repo provides a space for all things related to automation efforts in dark/light-mode/night shift etcetra.

 ## Index